Pet Rabbits Hutches & Cages Genetics Breeds Care of Rabbits Breeding Resources RAW Rabbit Store More

 Picture #11 is a doe.

 With the doe, nothing actually protrudes.
-As you apply firm pressure, you’ll discover the same slit you found on the bunny, and it will be easier to reveal the slit.
+As you apply firm pressure, you’ll discover the same slit you found on the bunny, and it will be easier to reveal it.

 If it looks like there’s a bit of a protrusion, it is only because you are pressing downward on the vent.